lstmemery/academic-kickstart-1/content/home/about.md

 # Biography

 I am a data scientist and software developer living in Vancouver.
-I work at [Imbellus Inc.](https://www.imbellus.com).
-We infer problem-solving ability through simulation-based assessments.
-I have presented at multiple meetups on topics such computer vision, deep learning and big data technologies.
+I work at [Imbellus Inc.](https://www.imbellus.com) We infer problem-solving ability through simulation-based assessments.
+I like to give talks and compete in data science competitions in my spare time.